Yahoo Smart TV

 Yahoo!
 Smart TV (formerly Yahoo!
 Connected TV) was a Smart TV platform developed by Yahoo! based upon the Yahoo!
 Desktop Widgets (Konfabulator) platform.
 Yahoo!
 Connected TV announced on August 20, 2008, at the Intel Developer Forum in San Francisco as the Widget Channel, it integrated the Yahoo!
 Widgets Engine with a new television oriented user interface to enable Internet connected applications to run and display on a 10-foot user interface.
-The platform was slowly being abandoned by its manufacturers, and was eventually deprecated.
-New apps that were based on Konfabulator stopped being added effective March 30, 2018, but existing apps can still be updated and installed, and HTML5 based apps are not affected by this.
+The platform was quickly dropped by most of its manufacturers after model year 2012.
+New apps that were based on Konfabulator stopped being added effective March 30, 2018, but existing apps could still be updated and installed, and HTML5 based apps were not affected by this.
+Yahoo!
+Smart TV finally shut down on September 30, 2025, and all apps running on it stopped functioning after that date.